Chris Brown: 2005–2006: Chris Brown and acting debut

 After signing to Jive Records in 2004, Brown began recording his self-titled debut studio album in February 2005.
 By May, there were 50 songs already recorded, 14 of which were picked to the final track listing.
-The singer worked with several producers and songwriters—Scott Storch, Cool & Dre, Sean Garrett and Jazze Pha among them—commenting that they "really believed in [him]".
+He has worked with producers and songwriters Scott Storch, Cool & Dre, Sean Garrett, Jazze Pha, and others, and has said that they "really believed in [him]".
 Brown co-wrote half of the tracks.
-"I write about the things that 16 year olds go through every day," says Brown.
+"I write about the things that 16 year olds go through every day," he said in 2009.
 "Like you just got in trouble for sneaking your girl into the house, or you can't drive, so you steal a car or something."
 The whole album took less than eight weeks to produce.
+In 2023, Brown described working on his first album as a "learning experience", recalling that he felt "insecure" about releasing "Run It!" as his first single.

+The album's lead single, "Run It!", was a great commercial success, making Brown the first male act since Montell Jordan in 1995 to have his debut single to reach the summit of the Billboard Hot 100—later remaining for four additional weeks.
+Three other singles, "Yo (Excuse Me Miss)", "Gimme That", and "Say Goodbye", were successful, peaking in the top 20 on the same chart.
 Released on November 29, 2005, the self-titled Chris Brown album debuted at number two on the Billboard 200 with first week sales of 154,000 copies.
-Chris Brown was a commercial success with the time; selling over three million copies in the United States—where it was certified three times platinum by the RIAA—and six million copies worldwide.
-The album's lead single, "Run It!", made Brown the first male act (since Montell Jordan in 1995) to have his debut single to reach the summit of the Billboard Hot 100—later remaining for four additional weeks.
-Three of the other singles—"Yo (Excuse Me Miss)", "Gimme That" and "Say Goodbye"—peaked within the top twenty at the same chart.
+Decca Aitkenhead of The Guardian wrote that it was "a smooth slice of commercial R&B".
+Chris Brown sold over three million copies in the US and was certified three times platinum by the RIAA; worldwide, it sold six million copies.

-On June 13, 2006, Brown released a DVD entitled Chris Brown's Journey, which shows footage of him traveling through England and Japan, getting ready for his first visit to the Grammy Awards, behind the scenes of his music videos and bloopers.
+On June 13, 2006, Brown released a DVD entitled Chris Brown's Journey, which shows footage of him traveling through England and Japan, preparing for his first visit to the Grammy Awards, behind the scenes of his music videos and bloopers.
 On August 17, 2006, to further promote the album, Brown began his major co-headlining tour, The Up Close and Personal Tour.
 Due to the tour, production for his next album was pushed back two months.
-St. Jude Children's Research Hospital received $10,000 in ticket proceeds from Brown's 2006 "Up Close & Personal" tour.
+St. Jude Children's Research Hospital received $10,000 in ticket proceeds from Brown's 2006 Up Close & Personal Tour.
 Brown has made appearances on UPN's One on One and The N's Brandon T. Jackson Show on its pilot episode.